Title 013 | Chapter 002 | Regulation 120E

 Section 3.

 Metric Weighting.
-For purposes of Sections 5, 6, and 7 of this administrative regulation, bachelor's degrees, earned credit hours, facilities' square feet, instruction and student services costs, and full-time equivalent student enrollment shall be calculated with differential weights for research and comprehensive universities in accordance with the Public University Funding Model Metric Weighting Chart.
+For purposes of Sections 5, 6, and 7 of this administrative regulation, bachelor's degrees, student progression, earned credit hours, facilities' square feet, instruction and student services costs, and full-time equivalent student enrollment shall be calculated with differential weights for research and comprehensive universities in accordance with the Public University Funding Model Metric Weighting Chart.

 Section 4.